dtduval/dtduval.github.io/index.md

 ### SME advising and consulting

-If you are a small to medium-sized company looking to develop or critically evaluate your business and/or marketing strategies, there is a good chance I can help.
+If you are a small to medium-sized company looking to develop or critically evaluate your business and/or marketing strategy, there is a good chance I can help.
 [Let's chat](mailto:david@dtduval.com).